axibase/atsd/administration/backup.md

 Download individual backup files in gzipped XML format by clicking the link in the **Name** column or access the complete `backup` folder at `/opt/atsd/atsd/backup`.

 Import backup XML files to any ATSD instance whose records you plan to restore.
-Use backup files to revert ATSD records to an earlier date, if a record is deleted erroneously or contains recent errors for example.
+Use backup files to revert ATSD records to an earlier date if a record is deleted erroneously or contains recent errors for example.
 Alternatively, import records to another ATSD instance to replicate a configuration.

-### Import Backup Files in Web Interface
+### Manual Restore

 Open the **Settings** menu, expand the **Diagnostics** section and select **Backup Import**.